njones61/adsolve/docs/index.md

 # Advection-Diffusion Solver

 Welcome to the documentation for the 1D advection-diffusion solver.
+This code was developed by Norm Jones [njones61@gmail.com](mailto:njones61@gmail.com).

 ## Overview